etherealyn/w3schools-database/README.md

 Motivation: sometimes to test a feature in Spark, one needs to quickly access a database with a meaningful schema especially if you're coming from relational background.
 Feel free to use it.

-In Spark, you can read any table just by using the following code:
+In Spark, you can read the tables as DataFrames like this:

 ```scala